In Severe Back Pain?

 In clinic, we use specific movement tests, hands-on assessment, and clinical reasoning to pinpoint the root cause of your pain and create a fully tailored plan.

-But when you’re in a lot of pain and need help now, this approach is better than doing nothing — and often gets people moving in the right direction.
+But when you’re in a lot of pain and need help now, this approach often gets people moving in the right direction.

 Sign up to access your tailored recovery plan from Chartered Physiotherapist Chris Spurling.
 No payment.
 No equipment.
 Just clear, practical steps to help ease your pain.